 All right, y'all, now here's the thing; I read this series before I was on here and didn't go into it with the same thought process I have now.
 That doesn't mean that I love this series any less, it just means that I can admit that there are issues with this book that I hadn't really paid attention to before.
 This book has that First Book Syndrome, and Allie makes some questionable decisions, but this remains one of my favorite series.

 The story is set in a world like ours, but unlike ours, magic is a real thing having been discovered some 30 years ago.
-Instead of most books that let magic be all kinds of wonderful (so many times in my
+Instead of most books that let magic be all kinds of wonderful (so many times in my life youth have I wished magic was real), in this world magic uses you back.

 And I love it.